ahupowerdns/metronome/README.md

 Mini-graphite so we can ship pdnscontrol w/o depending on graphite.

-'metronome' implements the carbon protocol, plus accepts submissions via POST:
+'metronome' implements the carbon protocol, so anything that can feed Graphite can feed metronome.
+We also accept submissions via POST:

 For example, to submit RX bytes for eth0: